ra1028/RAReorderableLayout/README.md

 ## Installation

-RAReorderableLayout is available through [CocoaPods](http://cocoapods.org).
-To install it, simply add the following line to your Podfile:

-    pod "RAReorderableLayout"

-Otherwise, include all files in RAReorderableLayout/ into your project.
+Simply copy RAReorderableLayout.swift into your project.
+Cocoapods has not yet supported swift :(

 ## Usage
 Setup your collection view to use RAReorderableLayout.
 You must reorder cells information array in RAReorderableLayoutDelegate protocol to support reordering capability.
 Specifically, please refer to Demo-project.